Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: Joint Radio and Cloud Energy Consumption Model

-In this section, we analyze the GOPS for digital signal processing corresponding to the communication tasks including the uplink channel estimation and downlink transmission.
+We analyze the GOPS for digital signal processing corresponding to the communication tasks including the uplink channel estimation and downlink transmission.
 To compute the number of real multiplications, we mainly follow the GOPS analysis in \cite[App.
-B]{bjornson2017massive}, \cite{demir2022cell}.
+B]{bjornson2017massive}.